 Up to $350

 Note: regional athletes boarding in Perth are not eligible for Regional Athlete Support.
-Refer to the department's information on regional boundaries.
+Refer to the department's website for information on regional boundaries.

 For assistance, please contact your local Department of Local Government, Sport and Cultural Industries office.